hallamlab/triUMPF/README.md

     - "triUMPF_e\*.pkl": Descriptions about the remaining matrices are same as triUMPF_X\*.

 ## Installation and Basic Usage
-Run the following commands to clone the repository to an approriate location:
+Run the following commands to clone the repository to an appropriate location:

 ``git clone https://github.com/hallamlab/triUMPF.git``

 For all experiments, navigate to ``src`` folder then run the commands of your choice.
 For example, to display *triUMPF*'s running options use: `python main.py --help`.
 It should be self-contained.

 ### Preprocessing
 To preprocess data, we provide few examples.